The social 'S' in ESG: Examples, factors and best practices green cloud

 3. impact sourcing.
 A sourcing strategy that directs employment and career development opportunities toward people from economically disadvantaged backgrounds.

 4. Intergovernmental Panel on Climate Change (IPCC).
 The United Nations' body for evaluating scientific climate change information.
-The IPCC releases regular reports on climate impacts and risk and offers options for mitigation and adaptation.
+The IPCC releases regular reports on climate impacts and risk, and offers options for mitigation and adaptation.

 7. net zero.
-The result of lowering greenhouse gas emissions as close as possible to zero and balancing remaining emissions with removals.
+The result of lowering greenhouse gas emissions as close to zero as possible and balancing remaining emissions with removals.

 8. Paris Agreement.
 The Paris Agreement is a legally binding international treaty on climate change that aims to limit global warming to a 1.5°C temperature increase by the end of the century.
 The Agreement was adopted at the 2015 UN Climate Change Conference.